ARMmbed/mbed-os-5-docs/docs/api/networkinterfaces/MeshInterface.md

 ## Mesh example

-The following code snippet illustrate how Mesh interfaces can be used.
+The following code snippet illustrates how you can use the MeshInterface API:

 ```c++
 #include "mbed.h"